AhmadShamli/EzyGitPull/README.md

 Usage
 1. Place this project in a PHP-enabled folder and open in the browser.
-2. If no `.env` exists, visit `setup.php` and enter details (git URL, credentials if any, app username/password, repo path).
+2. If no `.env` exists, visit the setup page at `./?action=setup` and enter details (git URL, credentials if any, app username/password, repo path).
-3. Login at `login.php` and use the dashboard to pull/update.
+3. Login at `./?action=login` and use the dashboard to pull/update.

 Security notes
 - The app is intentionally simple for local use.
 Avoid exposing it to the public internet without extra security.